We are required by law to publish our gender pay gap figures each year. This requirement comes from the Equality Act 2010.

 Proportion of males and females receiving bonuses.

 We’re realistic that it will take time to reduce the increased gender pay gap.

 Looking at our staff and officer figures separately helps us to understand better where changes should help us to reduce our gender pay gap, and allows us to take more specific actions based on what this information tells us.

 Inclusion is of high importance to Sussex Police.
-All equalities information, including for gender, is monitored on a regular basis through various meetings at which improvement actions are agreed and monitored.
+All equalities information, including for gender, is monitored on a regular basis through various meetings at which improvement actions are agreed and reviewed.